joeschmoe-dev/weather-ai/README.md

 cd weather-ai
 ```

+2. Set variables in the `.env` file, like `api-endpoint`

-2. Run the Python script:
+3. Run the Python script:

 ```bash
 python listener.py
 ```

-3. Speak the trigger phrase (e.g., "What's the weather / how hot is it / what should I wear") and listen as the AI generates and plays the weather report.
+4. Speak the trigger phrase (e.g., "What's the weather / how hot is it / what should I wear") and listen as the AI generates and plays the weather report.

 ## Final Product